codersclub/DRKB/activex_and_others/midas/inprise/index.md

 call GetCustomers method of the ScalableServer CORBA object once per second.
 Definitely, it will seriously load the server.
-If you look an the number of connections in the InterBase Server Properties Dialog it will show you that 3 connections are established
+If you look an the number of connections in the InterBase Server Properties Dialog it will show you that 3 connections are established.

-.

 The screen of your computer may look like this: